moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 A few days ago, a teaser of Svelte 5 was unveiled with their [introduction of runes](https://svelte.dev/blog/runes).

 And almost everyone got excited about it.
 And I'm excited too.
 Excited, because I've already seen this approach to reactivity 5-6 years ago.
 All those `$props`, `$derived`, `$effects`, `$state`, signals – I've seen it all before.
 And I like it.
-And I think they're on the right track.
-Tho Svelte still clinging to mainstream solutions that have shown themselves incapable of conveniently solving complex web problems, but hopefully they'll get over it.
+And I think they're on the right track, since it's just the beginning of a new approach within mainstream solutions.
 But that's not what we're going to talk about.

 What really pissed me off was is the same kludge to solve UI problems.

-Why does the solution for reactivity in components still require compilation?
+Why does the solution for reactivity in components still require transpiling?
 Why is hijacked HTML syntax with fake directives still being used?
 Why is the UI representation still described in an imperative way?
 And why is technology still trying to mimic HTML in the first place?

 Let's start with the latter.

 ## Who says HTML is the right abstraction?

 A provocative question?
 Perhaps.
 But HTML itself is nothing more than a projection of the DOM tree.
-It's just one way of representing that tree, and no one has said that this way is optimal enough.
+It's just one way of representing that tree, and no one has said that this way is optimal enough and appropriate for its time?
 And rest assured, it's not.

-Browsers do not deal directly with HTML, but with DOM nodes.
+In fact, There's nothing wrong with HTML itself - it's a good technology.
+For its own purposes.
+But browsers do not deal directly with HTML, but with DOM nodes.
 And to fully describe each DOM node, there should be seven categories of properties:
 * attributes
 * handlers
 * styles